-This document (Second Edition) incorporates current learning about the prevention, mitigation and treatment of COVID-19.
-It is the starting reference point for student-athletes in fall, winter and spring sports practice and competition.
-This document is the fifth NCAA publication regarding resocialization of collegiate sport:
+This document (Updated Second Edition) incorporates certain updates to the previously published Resocialization of Collegiate Sport: Developing Standards for Practice and Competition, Second Edition.
+Relevant changes are highlighted in yellow throughout and are intended to reflect the most current learning about the prevention, mitigation and treatment of COVID-19.
+This document should be considered the most current starting reference point for student-athletes in fall, winter and spring sports practice and competition.
+This document is the sixth NCAA publication regarding resocialization of collegiate sport:

 - 1. Core Principles of Resocialization of Collegiate Sport (May 1, 2020). - 2.
 Resocialization of Collegiate Sport: Action Plan Considerations (May 28, 2020). - 3.
 Resocialization of Collegiate Sport: Developing Standards for Practice and Competition (July 16, 2020, updated Aug.
 14, 2020). - 4.
 Core Principles of Resocialization of Collegiate Basketball (Sept.
-25, 2020).
+25, 2020). - 5.
+Resocialization of Collegiate Sport: Developing Standards for Practice and Competition, Second Edition (Nov.
+13, 2020). - 6.
+Resocialization of Collegiate Sport: Developing Standards for Practice and Competition, Updated Second Edition (Dec.
+11, 2020).

 These documents were published at important points in time with respect to knowledge of COVID-19 and student-athlete practice and competition timelines.
-This Second Edition document is written at another important time: As the figure below indicates, the United States is now entering a third wave of COVID-19 spread, with some predicting a "dark winter" of rampant COVID-19 societal spread.
+This Updated Second Edition document is written at another important time: As the figure below indicates, the United States has entered a third wave of COVID-19 spread, with some predicting a "dark winter" of rampant COVID-19 societal spread.

-The information in this Second Edition was developed in consultation with the NCAA COVID-19 Medical Advisory Group, the American Medical Society for Sports Medicine COVID-19 Working Group and the Autonomy 5 Medical Advisory Group and takes into consideration available recommendations from the Centers for Disease Control and Prevention.
+The information in this Updated Second Edition was developed in consultation with the NCAA COVID-19 Medical Advisory Group, the American Medical Society for Sports Medicine COVID-19 Working Group and the Autonomy 5 Medical Advisory Group and takes into consideration available recommendations from the Centers for Disease Control and Prevention.
 The federal government has not yet published uniform federal guidance related to certain activities that occur within college athletics.
 However, through continued review and evaluation of available research data, anecdotal evidence and related analysis and discussion, these advisory groups have identified certain practices that should be highlighted for more focused consideration by member schools.
 While the materials encourage consideration of various factors and actions, they do not speak to every possible scenario, and in no event should members fall below national or public health standards set by their local communities.